vinctustech/energize/docs/docs/pagination.md

   createdAt datetime required
 ```

 There are default query parameters that can be used on the resources default routes.
-To paginate over a list of documents for example, use the `page` and `limit` query parameters.
+For example, to paginate over a list of documents use the `page` and `limit` query parameters.

 ```
 GET http://localhost:8080/messages?page=2&limit=5